thomas-hervey/dev-setup/README.md

   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/repo-header.gif">
 </p>

+## MODIFICATION

+This code has been forked from Donne Martin's dev-setup.
+Please see his work before looing into this repository.
+I have made subjective alterations for my needs.

 ## Motivation

 Setting up a new developer machine can be an **ad-hoc, manual, and time-consuming** process.  `dev-setup` aims to **simplify** the process with **easy-to-understand instructions** and **dotfiles/scripts** to **automate the setup** of the following: